mode51/Tungsten/README.md

 ### Tungsten.LiteDb
 * Tungsten.LiteDb - LiteDb based CRUD for your POCO classes

+### Tungsten.Firewall
+* Tungsten.Firewall - A minimal library, using NetFwTypeLib, to add and remove Windows firewall rules

 # Demos
 * Tungsten.IO.Pipes.Standard - A NetStandard wrapper for named pipes (client and server)